-"This Part" refers to Part I (Normal Tax) of Chapter II (The Taxes), covering sections 5 to 37H, and thus includes any write down of a qualifying share by a natural person or trust under section 22(1)(a) during years of assessment commencing before 1 January 2011.
+"This Part" refers to Part I (Normal Tax) of Chapter II (The Taxes), covering sections 5 to 37H, and thus includes any write-down of a qualifying share by a natural person or trust under section 22(1)(a) during years of assessment commencing before 1 January 2011.
+For years of assessment commencing before 1 January 2011.
 For years of assessment commencing before 1 January 2011 section 22(1)(a) allowed natural persons and trusts to write down the cost price of shares held as closing stock if their value fell below cost.
 This deduction did not apply to shares held by any company in any other company.
-With effect from years of assessment commencing on or after 1 January 2011, it is no longer possible for any taxpayer to claim a deduction for the write down of a financial instrument.
-The recoupment under section 9C(5) will accordingly cover any write down by a natural person or trust of shares during years of assessment commencing before 1 January 2011.
+With effect from years of assessment commencing on or after 1 January 2011, it is no longer possible for any taxpayer to claim a deduction for the write-down of a financial instrument.
+The recoupment under section 9C(5) will accordingly cover any write-down by a natural person or trust of shares during years of assessment commencing before 1 January 2011.

-The quantum of the deemed recoupment is made with reference to the amounts previously allowed as a deduction against income, and bears no relationship to any amount derived on disposal of the share.
+The amount of the deemed recoupment is made with reference to the amounts previously allowed as a deduction against income, and bears no relationship to any amount derived on disposal of the share.
 Thus, even if a share is disposed of at a capital loss, the recoupment remains unaffected.

-Example 7 - Taxpayer ceasing to be a resident after holding shares for three years
+Example 6 - Non-resident taxpayer removing a share from a permanent establishment after holding shares for three years